 Financial considerations aside, companies don't need to choose between offsetting or insetting.
 The two work hand in hand and can make unique and complementary contributions toward your company's climate goals.

-Can companies start insetting today?
+Can companies start insetting carbon emissions today?

-Before a company can begin to think about insetting, it must have extensive knowledge of its supply chain (scope 3) impact.
 “At the core of insetting is a supply chain which is assessed, traced — from farm to fork for its key commodities — and which impact such as carbon is evaluated,” says PUR Projet.
 “The approach integrates progressively other dimensions such as soils, water, biodiversity, resources and energy, socio-economical development as well as internal stakes specific to the company and society.”
-If you’re not yet calculating your scope 3 emissions, or haven’t mapped your supply chain in detail to uncover climate risks and opportunities, there is still work to be done before insetting can begin.
-In the meantime, consider high-quality offsets!

-A final word on insetting
+A final word on insetting for climate change

-While offsets and their closer-to-home counterparts, insets, are essential tools in the global journey to net zero, the rise in popularity of insetting investments demonstrates a move towards more meaningful climate action in the private sector.
-Voluntary carbon offsets receive their fair share of criticism for being the ‘easy way out’, which is why, at Sylvera, we strongly recommend performing careful due diligence to assess the quality of your offsets.
-But the rising popularity of insetting reflects a shift in mindset.
+While offsets and their closer-to-home counterparts, insets, are essential tools in the global journey to net zero, the rise in popularity of insetting demonstrates a move towards more meaningful climate action in the private sector.

 As many companies dig deeper into the environmental impacts, risks, and opportunities within their supply chains, we are likely to see more dramatic and meaningful climate action across scope 3 emissions.
 Insetting may not be the only action needed to move the world closer to net zero, but it's certainly a step in the right direction.